data-fair/data-fair/doc/pages/install/install.md

 ### Processings

 Processings is a companion service to Data Fair that lets you define and run tasks based on plugins published on npm.
+Look at the new left navigation items (as normal user and as super admin).

 The related changes are:
   - the new services *processings* and *processings-worker*
   - the new volume *processings-data*
   - a new location rule in default.conf
+  - the new variables EXTRA_NAV_ITEMS and EXTRA_ADMIN_NAV_ITEMS in data-fair.env and the *data-fair* service

+### Metrics

+Metrics is a companion service to Data Fair that can receive logs over UDP from the reverse proxy to store aggregated usage metrics of your datasets.
+Look at the new left navigation item.

+The related changes are:
+  - the new service *metrics*
+  - a new location rule in default.conf
+  - the new *log_format* and *access_log* rules in default.conf
   - the new variables EXTRA_NAV_ITEMS and EXTRA_ADMIN_NAV_ITEMS in data-fair.env and the *data-fair* service